sujita-jz/Care-Companion/README.md

 4. Confirm/edit the medicine plan.
 5. Save the schedule.
 6. The reminder worker checks schedules every minute.
-7. If Twilio is configured, WhatsApp alerts are sent to the configured profile number.

-### Twilio note

-Twilio WhatsApp delivery often requires an approved sender, recipient opt-in, and approved templates depending on the account and destination.

 ---

 ## Useful API endpoints